-The development of cardiovascular cell delivery protocols in CCTRN requires an intelligent choice of an endpoint.
+The development of cardiovascular cell therapy protocols in CCTRN requires an intelligent choice of an endpoint.
 The endpoint selections involve choosing from among dichotomous endpoints (e.g., total mortality, nonfatal MI, recurrent cardiovascular hospitalization) and a continuous endpoint that provide a direct clinical assessment (e.g., ejection fraction).

-However, the small sizes of these studies, combined with this early, mechanistic examination of the effects of stem cell effects on heart function requires that the Investigators also focus on variables that measure mechanisms of action, e.g., left ventricular ejection fraction (LVEF), end systolic volume, end diastolic volume and infarct size.
+However, the small sizes of these studies, combined with this early, mechanistic examination of the effects of stem cell effects on heart function requires that the Investigators also focus on variables that measure mechanisms of action, e.g., left ventricular ejection fraction (LVEF), end systolic volume (ESV), end diastolic volume (EDV) and infarct size (IS).
 While each of these measures meets the pathophysiologic rationale for the selection as an endpoint, and each of them will be measured in their own right, the selection from among them is complicated, as each has advantages and disadvantages.

-The DCC is developing new statistical methodologies that each construct a single omnibus statistic measuring the combined effect of cell delivery on both the dichotomous clinical variables and the continuous ones.
-Each of these procedures: 1) adaptation of multivariate analysis, and 2) modified score statistic following the initial development work (43-45) is being pursued in a separate substudy.
+The DCC is developing new statistical methodologies that each construct a single omnibus statistic measuring the combined effect of therapy on both the dichotomous clinical variables and the continuous ones.
+Each of these procedures (1) adaptation of multivariate analysis, and (2) modified Wilcoxon test following the initial development work (39-41) is being pursued in a separate substudy of TIME.